-3.2.1 Using the Command-line Interface (telnet) to Configure a DDN Storage System for Your Boot RAID
+3.2.1 Configure a DDN Storage System for the Boot RAID via telnet

-3.2.1.1 Configuring the Boot RAID Password When Using DDN Devices
+3.2.1.1 Configure the Boot RAID Password When Using DDN Devices

 The RAID default administrative login name is admin and the default password is password.
 The standard IP address for the RAID controller is 10.1.0.1.
 The secondary RAID controller, if used, is 10.1.0.2.
 Cray recommends that you telnet to the RAID controller and change the passwords for admin and user.